davikrehalt/blog/Zeta.md

-## Zeta Functions Part I: Varieties Finite Fields Generalities
+## Zeta Functions Part I: Definition of Hasse-Weil Zeta Function

 Some credits to begin with, I'm kind of mostly copying from Mircea's notes https://dept.math.lsa.umich.edu/~mmustata/zeta_book.pdf for this post.
 OK there'll be some interpretations from me but if you want the correct maths, probably good to look there for all the right formulas.
 Anyways,